michielvha/zsh-readline/README.md

 ## Features

+> [!NOTE]
+> This plugin is intentionally focused on history-based predictions with prefix matching.
+For file/completion-based predictions, zsh's built-in completion system already handles this.
+For fuzzy matching, see [zsh-autocomplete](https://github.com/marlonrichert/zsh-autocomplete) - this plugin intentionally uses prefix matching to match PSReadline's behavior.

 - **ListView-style predictions**: Shows matching history entries in a list below your command line
 - **Real-time filtering**: Updates as you type
 - **Keyboard navigation**: Use ↑/↓ arrow keys to navigate, Enter to select